Mast Cell Activation Syndrome

 Mycotoxins.
 Chronic exposure to environmental pathogens activates mast cells.
 This one is huge.
 In our clinical experience, mould exposure or sick building syndrome is at the root of 90% of MCAS cases.

-How do we diagnose Mast Cell Activation Syndrome?
+How do we assess Mast Cell Activation Syndrome?

-One of our Functional Medicine practitioners will conduct a clinical assessment.
-A comprehensive medical history and physical exam are paramount to accurately making this diagnosis.
+During an initial consultation, one of our Functional Medicine practitioners will conduct a clinical assessment.
 Symptoms such as childhood allergies and asthma may seem relatively benign and unrelated but with MCAS, they are often the first indicator.
-They will also explore whether you’ve suffered from exposure to mould or heavy metals toxicity and develop a programme to tackle your toxicity. heavy metals and gut dysbiosis.
+Our practitioner will also explore whether you’ve suffered from exposure to mould or heavy metals toxicity

-How do we treat Mast Cell Activation Syndrome?
+How do we support Mast Cell Activation Syndrome?

 Stress.
 Corticotropin hormone, released when you’re under stress, destabilises mast cells.
 This means a stress-reduction practice is an essential part of tackling MCAS.